al-ell/al-ell.github.io/README.md

 * Gallery page
 * History page
 * Live page

 * Contact form modal

 ### Elements found on each page

 * Navbar - The Navbar is displayed on all pages of the website, it allows users to navigate the site with ease.
 The navbar is comprised of a logo, and links to navigate within the site and a search bar.
+It has a text-colour indicator to show the current page.

   __Navbar__